Last updated 24th July, 2024

 Many LPG suppliers provide a tank rental service which costs around £60 to £70 for an above ground tank and £80 to £120 for a below-ground installation.
 The price typically includes a regular refill service, although it costs around £1,500 extra for an underground installation.

 To be eligible for an underground rental tank, you need to have enough space surrounding the property.
 The regulations usually state that the tank must be located at least 3 metres away from your home with a 200mm width.
-You should also be able to accommodate regular deliveries with a road width of at least 2 metres.
+You should also be able to accommodate regular deliveries with a road width of at least 2.75 metres, and, not surprisingly, no utility lines can run through the excavated ground.

 One of the benefits of having a supplier owned LPG tanks is the advantage of an automatic filling service, so you don’t have to worry about filling the tank yourself.
 However, you will normally be tied into a contract for at least two years, so you need to make sure that you choose the right supplier.